Journal

 9. Dark Nights:

 Please check with us that we have the correct arrival times and travel directions to your property.
 As guests will be arriving in the dark throughout Winter, it’s best to ensure we can advise them as much as possible on the easiest and most accessible route.
+Let us know if your property is in a rural setting, then we can prewarn guests to bring a torch.

 10. Fireplaces:

-We hope our Winter checklist helps you get your cottage Winter ready.
+We hope our Winter checklist helps you get your cottage winter-ready.
 Request your FREE owner pack here or call us on 01947 820949 to get in touch.